brillout/wildcard-api/docs/rpc.draft.md

 In a sense, a API schema makes things more rigid.
-That is certainly a good thing from the perspective of a thrid party that

-needs a long term contract
+That is certainly a good thing from the perspective of a thrid party that needs a long term contract.
-between

 Not only don't we need to duplicate the schema, but it actually it also get's in the way of quickly evolving our app.
 Every time we need change our models we have to change it in two places: the database itslef and the API schema.
 Duplicated

-When we
-programatic

 Is it wasteful, this indirection makes sense when the API is set in stone.
 Thanks to the schema and its CRUD operation without changing the API backbone.